allcloud-io/clisso/README.md

 ## YubiKey Autodetection

 YubiKey Autodetection is available for the OneLogin provider.
 To enable this feature set the `global.autodetect-yubikey` field to `true`.
-A per app configuration using `apps.<app>.autodetect-yubikey` is also available.
 Clisso will look at attached USB devices and automatically select the YubiKey as an MFA device if it is available.

 ## Caveats and Limitations